Pierre-Marie Bucas: Call to missionary work

-Having completed his schooliing, Bucas felt called to become a priest and work as a missionary in foreign countries.
+Having completed his schooling, Bucas felt called to become a priest and work as a missionary in foreign countries.
 He entered the Grand Seminaire des Missions Estrangeres in Paris.
 This seminary prepared young priests, who, after their ordination, would set sail from France for the distant missions of Africa, China, Japan and the Pacific Islands.
 These missionaries made a vow never to ask to return to France, but to persevere until death in the service of God wherever they were assigned.

 Enlistment in the Papal Zouves

 While at the seminary, there was further conflict between the Kingdom of Italy and the Papal States.
 Hearing the call for volunteers to defend the Papal States, Bucas and some of his fellow seminarians decide to fight for the sacred cause.
 They travelled to Rome, where they were permitted to enlist in the Papal Zouaves, a military unit.
 While at Gaeta, Bucas met Pius IX.
 On hearing Bucas had come from the seminary in Paris, the Pope said that Bucas should return to his studies in the seminary.
 Bucas knelt and said "Holy Father, I have come to fight, and if needs be, shed my blood for you.
 I beg your Holiness not to deprive me of this great privilege."
 The Pope then blessed and thanked Bucas and allowed him remain with the Zouaves.
 Bucas fought through the whole campaign.